Strawberry Snack Cake

 - In a medium saucepan, add 1 cup strawberries, water, and 1 tablespoon sugar.
 Bring to a boil, stirring occasionally.
-Boil for 5 minutes or until the strawberries cook down.
+Boil for 5 minutes or until the strawberries cook down and thicken.
 Remove from the heat and cool at least 15 minutes.

 - In a large bowl, sift together the flour and cornstarch.
 Stir in the baking powder and salt.

-- Spread the batter into the pan and bake 30 minutes or until a toothpick inserted in the center comes out clean.
+- Transfer the batter to the pan then bake 30-33 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely.

 - Decorate with frosting of choice.
 Cover and store in the pan at room temperature for up to 2 days (buttercream only) or in the refrigerator for up to 1 week (buttercream and cream cheese).